Learn PHP: Main Concepts and Principles Explained

 Even if you are a newbie in the field of programming, this tutorial is going to be helpful and easy to understand.
 All essential aspects and principles are discussed in separate tutorials so you should not feel overwhelmed.

 One of the first tutorials focuses on the installation process: do not miss it!
-Other tutorials focus on some of the basic principles of PHP, but the further you read, the more advanced lessons you’ll get.
+Other tutorials focus on some of the basic principles you must get to know while learning PHP.
+The further you read, the more advanced lessons you’ll get.
 If these tutorials leave you craving for more information, check out a helpful course about the PHP language!

-While you are looking at these tutorials or the recommended course, do not forget to practice!
+While you are looking at these tutorials or the recommended course, do not forget to practice writing your own PHP scripts!
 After all, practice makes perfect!